kbeigl/jeets/jeets-server-jee/jeets-wildfly-activemq-adapter/README.md

 2. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full-camel.xml`

-3. `mvn install -Pdeploy-amq-rar` create jar AND deploy the ActiveMQ resource adapter rar If running Maven in Eclipse you have to explicitly set and unset the Maven Profile.
+3. `mvn install -Pdeploy-amq-rar` create jar AND deploy the ActiveMQ resource adapter rar.
+   If running Maven in Eclipse you have to explicitly set and unset the Maven Profile.

 4. Restart the application server for the resource adapter configuration to take effect!